Bengali Muslims: Mughal period

 A few centuries later the agrarian reforms of the Mughal Empire accelerated conversion and population growth across Bangladesh by creating a system of farming villages centered around Sufi missions.
 The Mughals granted landless peasants land around these missions in order to accelerate development of the fertile Ganges plain.
 The lead to greater concentrations of people in the area with more opportunities for Sufi missionaries to preach Islam.
-According to historian Richard M. Eaton, Islam became the religion of the plough in the Bengal delta.
-Islam's emergence in the region was intimately tied with agriculture.
-The delta was the most fertile region in the empire.
-Mughal development projects cleared forests and established thousands of Sufi-led villages, which became industrious farming and craftsmanship communities.
 The projects were most evident in the Bhati region of East Bengal, the most fertile part of the delta.